lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     (...)

-..  container:: justify

 Make the following changes to allow for the addition of water molecules.
 Modify the file so that it looks like the following (with 4 atom types, 1 bond type, 1 angle type, and four masses):

 ..  code-block:: lammps